hafiz1379/sample-calculator/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Portfolio Desktop Version <a name="about-project"></a>
+# 📖 Sample  Calculator <a name="about-project"></a>

-> This is my First Capstone project! created it by using HTML, CSS and JavaScript.
+> This is my Sample  Calculator project! created it by using HTML, CSS and JavaScript.

 ## 🛠 Built With <a name="built-with"></a>